qcccadmin/qccc/_posts/qccc-25.md

   <img src="img/tokyo.jpg" alt="Tokyo" width="800px" />
 </div>

-# Overview
+## Overview

-Recent years have witnessed significant advances in quantum computing technology, evolving from early demonstrations of quantum supremacy to breakthroughs in error suppression using quantum error correction codes.
-While early quantum devices struggled with environmental noise and manufacturing imperfections, current research is increasingly emphasizing noise-resilient architectures and systems that integrate quantum accelerators with classical infrastructures.
+Over the past few years, quantum computing has experienced remarkable growth—from early demonstrations of quantum supremacy to breakthroughs in error suppression using advanced error correction techniques.
+While last year’s workshop focused on how classical computing can bolster NISQ-era quantum devices to overcome environmental noise and technological limitations, the landscape is rapidly evolving.
+Today’s research is shifting toward fault-tolerant quantum computing (FTQC) systems capable of reliable, large-scale computation.

-The **International Workshop on Quantum Classical Cooperative Computing (QCCC-25)** aims to explore innovative architectural and system-level solutions to enhance quantum computing performance and scalability, particularly through tight integration with classical systems.
-Topics of interest include hardware/software co-design for quantum-classical systems, quantum error correction, distributed quantum computing architectures, quantum resource management, circuit decomposition, error mitigation, and more.
+**QCCC-25** aims to push these boundaries further by exploring innovative designs for quantum-classical cooperative computing (QCCC) systems that span both the NISQ and FTQC eras.
+The workshop will emphasize architectural and system-level approaches where classical computing not only enhances performance and scalability but also mitigates challenges such as qubit decoherence, constrained interconnectivity, and the overhead of robust error correction.
+Additionally, demonstrable approaches on current quantum platforms (e.g., IBMQ, IonQ, Quantinuum, QuEra, etc.) will be welcomed.

-**QCCC-25** will bring together researchers from academia, industry, and national labs to discuss and advance next-generation hybrid computing systems.
-This workshop encourages submission of **2–4 page extended abstracts**, presenting preliminary results or novel ideas in the realm of quantum-classical cooperative computing.
+By bridging past insights with new technological directions, QCCC-25 seeks to bring together researchers from academia, industry, and national laboratories to advance the next generation of hybrid quantum-classical computing systems.

 ---